Tech Biz Trends

 Low Emissivity (Low-E) Glass

-Emissivity refers to how windows radiate the heat they absorb and allow to pass through.
+Emissivity refers to how windows radiate the heat they absorb and allows to pass through.
 The more emissive a window is, the more heat it radiates throughout a space.
 A perfect example is a single-pane window without any covering or treatment.

 On the other hand, low-E glass reflects heat with its thin and transparent surface coating.
 That surface reflects the heat energy to its source.